mlbright/mlbright.github.io/github-enterprise-site-admin.md

 It also avoids the "service account" pattern, for which a shared user account is created to perform a role.
 GitHub Apps are first class actors in GitHub, but do not consume an Enterprise license.

+When I was an admin, there wasn't a way to install a GitHub App on all organizations.
+However, this can be very useful and [someone wrote a script to do it][app-script].

 ### GitHub.com

 Ask yourself if your organization really needs GitHub Enterprise as opposed to [GitHub.com][dotcom].
 Do you really need the headache of administering your own instance?
 Be aware that new features are always rolled out to GitHub.com first, and often do not appear in Enterprise until 6 or more months later.

+### Hubble

+If you run GitHub Enterprise, you will need to have a sense of its usage that goes beyond what is provided by GitHub.
+There's a third party tool for that: [Hubble][hubble].

 ### Delegate to organization owners